 PSD houses jail inmates and/or special management inmates at FDC.
-As a federal prison, FDC is required to comply with the PREA standards.
+As a federal institution for adults, FDC is required to comply with the PREA standards.
 FDC successfully completed their DOJ PREA Audit with a final report issued in November 2021 having been found to meet all PREA standards.

-2021 Offender-on-Offender Sexual Abuse and Sexual Harassment
+2022 Offender-on-Offender Sexual Abuse and Sexual Harassment

-In 2021, using the PREA definitions, five (5) PSD Correctional Facilities reported allegations of Offender-on-Offender sexual abuse and six (6) facilities reported allegations of Offender-on-Offender sexual harassment.
-In addition, out of the contracted facilities, MBU (Saguaro Correctional Center) reported two (2) allegations of Offender-on-Offender sexual abuse, and one (1) allegation of Offender-on-Offender Sexual Harassment.
-The MBU (Hawaii Federal Detention Center) there were no allegations of Offender-on-Offender sexual abuse or sexual harassment.
+In 2022, using the PREA definitions, six (6) PSD Correctional Facilities reported allegations of Offender-on-Offender sexual abuse and six (6) facilities reported allegations of Offender-on-Offender sexual harassment.
+In addition, out of the contracted facilities, MBU (Saguaro Correctional Center) reported three (3) allegations of Offender-on-Offender sexual abuse, and one (1) allegation of Offender-on-Offender Sexual Harassment.
+The MBU (Hawaii Federal Detention Center) there were two (2) allegations of Offender-on-Offender sexual abuse incidents and no allegations of Offender-on-Offender sexual harassment.

-There were one hundred and two (102) Offender-on-Offender allegations all together including contracted facilities: fifty-four (54) sexual abuse allegations and forty-eight (48) sexual harassment allegations.
-Of the fifty-four (54) allegations of Offender-on-Offender sexual abuse, eight (8) were substantiated, fifteen (15) were unsubstantiated, twenty-eight (28) were unfounded, and three (3) are currently pending investigation.
-Of the forty-eight (48) allegations of Offender-on-Offender sexual harassment, ten (10) were substantiated, twenty-four (24) were unsubstantiated, eleven (11) were unfounded, and three (3) is pending investigation.
+There were eighty-eight (88) Offender-on-Offender allegations all together including contracted facilities: sixty-one (61) sexual abuse allegations and twenty-seven (27) sexual harassment allegations.
+Of the sixty-one (61) allegations of Offender-on-Offender sexual abuse, three (3) were substantiated, thirty-two (32) were unsubstantiated, seventeen (17) were unfounded, and nine (9) are currently pending investigation.
+Of the twenty-seven (27) allegations of Offender-on-Offender sexual harassment, four (4) were substantiated, eleven (11) were unsubstantiated, four (4)

+were unfounded, and eight (8) is pending investigation.
 The following table presents the allegations by facility.